codio-content/cs-intro-python-operators/.guides/content/Data-Types---Strings-efa7.md

 ----------

 ## Strings
 A string is a collection of text, numbers, or symbols.
-String are always surrounded by quotation marks.
+Strings are always surrounded by quotation marks.

 ```python
 string_variable = "This is a string"